Be My Baby: Recording

-On July 29, 1963, Spector produced "Be My Baby" at Gold Star Studios in Los Angeles with his de facto house band, later known as "the Wrecking Crew".
+Spector produced "Be My Baby" on July 29, 1963, at Gold Star Studios in Los Angeles with his de facto house band, later known as "the Wrecking Crew".
 It was the first time Spector recorded with a full orchestra at Gold Star.
-According to Brown, Spector was "determined to make his most towering production yet" and summoned "the full complement of his troops in Gold Star — battalions of pianos and guitars, brass, strings, the full regiment of backing singers".
-The song was arranged by Spector regular Jack Nitzsche and engineered by Larry Levine.
+According to biographer Mick Brown, Spector was "determined to make his most towering production yet" and summoned "the full complement of his troops in Gold Star – battalions of pianos and guitars, brass, strings, the full regiment of backing singers".